solasoy/oasis-app/implementation-plan-auth-redesign.md

     M --> N[Send Welcome Emails]
 ```

-The create profile form will include:
+The intake form will include:
 - Date (auto-filled with current date)
 - Retreat Date (from application)
 - Husband's information (from application)